Curious about the differences between arabica vs. robusta?

-They say that instant coffee is made from robusta beans, which may explain why I don't like it very much.
-But people like different things, perhaps you like instant coffee.
-Or maybe you like bitter, rubbery flavors.
-If that's the case, you would probably say robusta tastes better.
+But then again people like different things, perhaps you like instant coffee made from robusta, or maybe you like bitter, rubbery flavors.
+If that’s the case, you would probably say robusta tastes better.

-If you're deciding based on the caffeine punch, than robusta is the clear winner.
+If you’re deciding based on the caffeine punch then robusta is the clear winner.

 Read more about how to make strong coffee.

 There are over a hundred species of coffee out there, each with its own benefits.